-The financial statements have been prepared in accordance with the provisions of the Brunei Darussalam Companies Act, Chapter 39 (the "Act") and International Financial Reporting Standards ("IFRS"s).
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").

 The Company is required to present financial statements for itself and the takaful funds it manages and controls in accordance with the requirements of IFRS 10 Consolidated Financial Statements.
 The statements of financial position and the statements of profit or loss and other comprehensive income of the Takaful Operator and Family Takaful Fund are supplementary financial information presented in accordance with the requirements of Takaful Order, 2008 ("TO") in Brunei to present assets, liabilities, income and expenses of takaful funds from its own.
 The statements of financial position and profit or loss and comprehensive income of the Takaful Operator include only assets, liabilities, income and expenses of the Takaful Operator, excluding the takaful funds managed by it.
 The statements of financial position and profit or loss and comprehensive income of the Family Takaful Fund include only the assets, liabilities, income and expenses of the Family Takaful Fund that is set up, managed and controlled by the Takaful Operator.